kubevault/prometheus-exporter/docs/guides/policy-management/overview.md

     - vault-69cc8bfb45-jggnz
 ```

-When Vault is deployed by Vault operator using [VaultServer](docs/concepts/vault-server-crds/vaultserver.md).
+When Vault is deployed by KubeVault operator using [VaultServer](docs/concepts/vault-server-crds/vaultserver.md).
 It does following things:

 - It enables and configures the Kubernetes auth in Vault.

 - It also create a policy in Vault that has policy create, update and delete permission.
 Also create a role in Vault that binds a serviceaccount with policy.
-This serviceaccount name and role name are specified in AppBinding that is also created by Vault operator.
+This serviceaccount name and role name are specified in AppBinding that is also created by KubeVault operator.

 For VaultServer, AppBinding is created in same namespace of the VaultServer CRD and also name is the same as VaultServer CRD's name.